mzattera/v4j/README.md

 // best solution.
 int numTrials = 50;

-// This is the "evaluator" we use to determine the best trial (how good
+// This is the "evaluator" I use to determine the best trial (how good
 // the clustering is)
 ClusterEvaluator<BagOfWords> eval = new SilhouetteEvaluator<>(distance);